GeorgePearse/umap/README.md

 UMAP depends upon `scikit-learn`, and thus `scikit-learn`'s dependencies such as `numpy` and `scipy`.
 UMAP adds a requirement for `numba` for performance reasons.
 The original version used Cython, but the improved code clarity, simplicity and performance of Numba made the transition necessary.

+**New in this version:** This fork includes an optimized Rust-based HNSW nearest neighbor backend (`hnsw-rs`) that provides significant performance improvements over the default implementations, especially for large datasets.

 **Requirements:**

 * Python 3.6 or greater